Jeffrey D. Klein: Independent Democratic Conference

-Klein was the primary sponsor of proposed "At Rest" legislation, which would require liquor sold in New York State to be stored in warehouses located in New York State.
+Klein was the primary sponsor of the proposed "At Rest" legislation, which would require liquor sold in New York State to be stored in warehouses located in New York State.
 Wine retailers, New York wine producers, and smaller wine wholesalers argue that the legislation would drive up the cost of wine and spirits in New York State and significantly benefit large New York State liquor wholesalers such as Empire Merchants, which donated over $53,000 to Klein's campaign between 2009 and 2014.

 Prior to the 2013 state budget negotiations, Klein publicly demanded that New York increase its minimum wage as part of a final agreement.
 Klein's support was seen as critical to the measure's success, which will increase New York's minimum wage to $9 per hour by the end of 2015.

 Liberal activists working with the Democratic Party and the Working Families Party targeted Klein in 2014, with Oliver Koppell challenging Klein in a Democratic primary.
 Due to pressure from Governor Andrew Cuomo and labor unions, Klein indicated in June 2014 that the IDC would rejoin the Democratic caucus after the November 2014 elections.
 Klein defeated Koppell.

 In the 2014 general election, Republicans won back the Senate majority.
 The election results meant that Klein lost his position as Senate co-leader.
 Though Klein had previously stated that the IDC would rejoin the Senate Democrats, the IDC decided to remain allied with the Republicans in the 2015 legislative session despite their conference's diminished role.

 Klein was a partner in the law firm Klein, Calderoni & Santucci, LLP, but divested from the law practice in 2015 and continued to call for lawmakers to give up their outside income.

 Klein and his IDC colleagues rejoined the Senate Democratic Conference in April 2018 at the request of Gov. Andrew Cuomo.
-At that time, Klein was appointed to his former role as Deputy Democratic Conference Leader.
+Under the deal made between the IDC and the Senate Democratic Conference, Klein returned to his former role as Deputy Democratic Conference Leader.